Hemolymph/bloodless-docs/rules/ComprehensiveRules.typ

     + When the value of a number that is variable is needed and that number is in its Undefined variant, one of the following can happen:
       + If the same variable appears in the card's Cost, Health, Defense or Power, it is zero.
       + Otherwise, the player chooses a value for it, following the restrictions specified on the card.
+ + A Face may have a Flip Cost.
+This number may be variable.
++ Card
+  + A card has a main face, and a back face.
+  + A card's Name, Cost, Flip Cost, Health, Defense and Power are those of its main face.
+  + There exist certain rules that apply only to cards of a certain Type.
+  + While a card is in an owned zone, the owner of that zone is the card's "controller".
+  + A card's owner is the player who controls it when the game begins, or when it is created.
 + Lists
   + A list is a collection of various things of the same kind.
   + Unordered Lists